joshnicholas/blog/words/a-one-quote-summary-of-a-problem-in-our-education-system.md

 ---
-title: A one quote summary of Australia's education system
+title: A one quote summary of Australia"s education system
 date: 2016-04-10
 ---